23 Wall Street: Upper stories

 The superstructure is made of a steel frame, but the beams were hidden within the walls because Morgan had requested that they not be visible.
 Consequently, the upper floors are hung from a series of steel trusses 14 ft deep and 100 ft long; steel columns support the beams within the walls.

 The second floor contained the private offices of the partners and their secretaries.
-An office for J. P. Morgan Jr. was directly above the building's main entrance.
+The second story has a hole at its center, surrounding the main ground-floor room.
 Each partner had their own offices; the second-floor offices were designed based on the preferences of their respective occupants.
+An office for J. P. Morgan Jr. was directly above the building's main entrance and had a private stair leading down to ground level.
 Each room had fireplaces and generally contained English oak paneling.
 A central, oak-lined corridor connected the rooms.

 The third floor contained private dining rooms, a kitchen, and bedrooms for executives.
 The fourth floor contained janitors' quarters, other minor divisions, and a roof garden facing the New York Stock Exchange.
 The roof garden measured about 24 by 42 ft and could be covered by an awning, doubling as extra conference space during the summer.
 The fourth floor also contained a small barber shop.
 When 15 Broad Street was converted to condominiums in the 2000s, the roof of 23 Wall Street became a 5000 sqft garden with children's pool and dining area, accessible to the residents of the development.

 History

 Drexel, Morgan & Co., headed by Anthony J. Drexel and J. P. Morgan Sr., was renamed J.P.
 Morgan and Company after Drexel's death in 1895.
 During the late 19th century, the bank evolved into one of the most influential institutions in the United States, and the elder Morgan became one of the country's most powerful financiers.
+By the 20th century, many large corporations had opened investment accounts with J.P.
+Morgan & Co., and its members were directors of one-sixth of the United States' largest corporations.

-By the first decade of the 20th century, the Drexel Building at Wall and Broad Streets had become too small for the bank's needs, and Morgan wanted a larger structure, akin to the National City Bank of New York's headquarters at 55 Wall Street one block away.
+By the 1900s, the Drexel Building had become too small for the bank's needs, and Morgan wanted a larger structure, akin to the National City Bank of New York's headquarters at 55 Wall Street one block away.
 J.P.
 Morgan & Co. was also leasing the Drexel Building from Anthony Drexel's estate instead of owning it outright.
+Morgan had long sought to acquire the building, but the Drexel estate had refused to sell.
 The site was considered the most valuable lot in New York City by the early 1910s.
 There had been an unsuccessful proposal to replace the Drexel Building and the adjacent Mills Building with a skyscraper.
 Ultimately, J.P.
 Morgan & Co. decided to construct an edifice solely for its own use; the new structure was to be smaller than the Drexel Building.